-Industrial Communications Protocols and Network Management – Chile
+Industrial Communications Protocols and Network Management – Buenos Aires (Argentina)

-It is one of the first protocols and the most used in the industrial world, for monitoring and tele control.
-The first standard was proposed by the company Modicon in the 1970s, and has evolved until today with the extension for the connection via Ethernet network (Modbus-TCP).
-The benefits and limits of this protocol will be detailed, with a view to its use in electrical systems engineering and in comparison with the other protocols treated in the course.
+It is one of the first and most used protocols in the industrial world, for monitoring and remote control.
+The first standard was proposed by the company Modicon in the seventies and has evolved until today with the extension to connect via Ethernet network (Modbus-TCP).
+In the Workshop we will show about the benefits and limitations of this protocol, how each of the functions works and compare with other protocols covered in the course.

-It is an international standard prepared by the International Electro technical Commission (IEC) for the monitoring of energy systems, control systems and associated communications.
-Of the protocol there are several extensions, of which will be detailed:
+It is an international standard developed by the International Commission IEC (International Electro technical Commission) for monitoring power systems, control systems and associated communications.
+In this protocol, there are several extensions, which will be detailed:

-IEC 60870-5-101 (IEC 101): It represents the basic application of the specific ones described in documents 1 and 5 of the standard and defines the protocol for the monitoring of DTE-DCE equipment connected via serial cable.
+IEC 60870-5-101 (IEC101): represents the basic application of specific documents described in 1 and 5 of the standard and defines the protocol for monitoring DTE-DCE devices connected via serial cable.

-IEC 60870-5-104 (IEC 104): Extension of the IEC 101 protocol with the necessary changes to the Ethernet network connection and TCP / IP interface.
-Generally, for the energy systems, the IEC 104 protocol is used for the remote center and the IEC 101 protocol for the interaction with the remote field.
+IEC 60870-5-104 (IEC 104): is the extension of the IEC 101 protocol with the necessary changes to the Ethernet network and TCP/IP interface connection.
+The IEC 104 protocol is generally used for remote power systems in Control Centers and IEC 101/103 protocol is used for field remote interaction.

-It is a protocol originally proposed by a subsidiary of General Electric Company when the 60870-5 was not yet a benchmark.
-It derived many of its quality characteristics by improving them.
-It is used essentially in the production and distribution systems.
-At this course, the DNP3 protocol is treated in detail and a comparison is made between this protocol and 60870-5.
+Is originally proposed by a subsidiary of General Electric Company when 60870-5 protocol at the time was not yet the gold standard, but many of its features are derived from it, improving them.
+It is mainly used in the system of production and distribution of electricity and public services such as electricity and water companies.
+During the course of DNP3 protocol will be discussed in detail and make a comparison between this protocol and 60870-5.

 – Understand the specifications and terminology of a control system.

-- Choose the connection model and the most appropriate protocol according to the needs.
+– Choose the connection model and the most appropriate protocol according to their needs.

-- Install and configure appliances and applications that use the treated protocols.
+– Install and configure devices and applications that use these protocols.

-- This training is designed to provide valuable insight into the standards used in the electrical and tele control industries.
-Recommended extensively for the personnel involved in the implementation and implementation of automation solutions for electrical substations.
+This training is designed to provide valuable knowledge about the standards used in the electric and remote control industry.
+Widely recommended for people involved in the design, implementation and commissioning of electrical substations automation solutions.

-- In addition, the course will be introduced in an introductory IEC 61850 and comparisons will be made between DNP3 and IEC 104.
+Besides, in the workshop there will be an introduction of IEC 61850 and comparisons between DNP3 and IEC 104 will be done.